 Type annotations (or type hints) are used to denote the data type of a given variable or function.
-In many languages, we either must annotate a variable with a type, or we may have the option.
+In many languages, we either must explicitly annotate a variable with a type, or we may have the option not to.

 Many modern programming languages (sans JavaScript) support the ability to add type annotations, including in dynamically typed languages like Python.